-Your Jack Russell Terrier in this situation has little regard for human hands or feet and will likely mistake your limbs for those of his opponent!
+Your Jack Russell Terrier, in this situation, has little regard for human hands or feet and will likely mistake your limbs for those of his opponent!
 Heaven help the person who tries to break up the fight with their bare hands!

 Your best course of action in breaking up a fight between two dogs is to create a diversion by spraying water on them.

-An Ounce of Prevention…
+An Ounce of Prevention

-Of course, the best way to control your Jack Russell is to always keep him on a leash until you sense the temperament of the other dogs in the park.
+Of course, the best way to control your Jack Russell is always to keep him on a leash until you sense the temperament of the other dogs in the park.
 Only after you’re confident that all the dogs will play well together should you let your dog off his leash.

-How To Stop Excessive Jack Russell Barking
+How To Stop Excessive Jack Russell Barking?

 Jack Russells love to bark!
-But, unlike the barking sound some breeds make, golden retrievers for example, a JRT’s bark can be quite ear piercing and not many people, no matter how much they love dogs, would be too happy about having to put up with the sound of a Jack Russell barking all day, or every time a car goes by, nor should they have to.
+But, unlike the barking sound some breeds make, golden retrievers, for example, a JRT’s bark can be quite an ear piercing and not many people, no matter how much they love dogs, would be too happy about having to put up with the sound of a Jack Russell barking all day, or every time a car goes by, nor should they have to.

 While your Jack Russell’s loud, high pitched bark will alert you to intruders or let you know when someone is at the door, his barking becomes a nuisance when it’s excessive and unwarranted.

 Yelling at a barking Jack Russell doesn’t work.
 Why?
-He’ll think you’re joining in on the fun and could bark longer, and louder.
+He’ll think you’re joining in on the fun and could bark longer and louder.

-Stop Your Jack Russell Barking on Command
+1. Stop Your Jack Russell Barking on Command